agronholm/anyio/docs/cancellation.rst

                 await sleep(2)
                 print('This should never be printed')

-            # The cancel_called property will be True if timeout was reached
+            # The deadline_reached property will be True if a timeout occurred
-            print('Exited cancel scope, cancelled =', scope.cancel_called)
+            print('Exited cancel scope, deadline reached =', scope.deadline_reached)

     run(main)